Mike11199/Landing-Page/README.md

 # Landing-Page

-This is practice for using HTML and CSS formatting to design a website's landing page.
+This is practice for using HTML and CSS to design a website's landing page, along with a sign up/registration form accessible by one of the header links.

 <br />